salamiz/TechnicalAssessment/completed/README.txt

+# Save the test case scenario to a .txt file

+test_case_scenario = """
-### Test Case: Testing SSH Connectivity Using Password and Key-based Authentication
+**Test Case: Testing SSH Connectivity Using Password and Key-based Authentication**

 **Test Scenario:** Verify SSH connectivity using both password-based and key-based authentication.